agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/classes/lesson.md

-Class is like a template for an object.
-It describes which fields and methods an object will have and how to create it:
+A class in Motoko serves as a blueprint for creating objects.
+It describes the fields and methods an object will have and how to create it:

 ```motoko
 class Person(_firstName : Text, _lastName : Text) {

   public let firstName = _firstName;
   public let lastName = _lastName;

   public func getFullName() : Text {
     firstName # " " # lastName;
   };

 };
 ```